 And, what happens if the child’s parents can’t afford a computer and/or internet access?

-For parents of autistic children who are returning to an actual school, there are equal but
+For parents of neurodiverse children who are returning to in-person school, there are equal but

 - How safe is the child and will the child adhere to the safety requirements imposed by the school?

 - Will the child be dealing with constant changes in terms of temporary school closings, friends getting the COVID-19 virus, teachers getting sick, and much more?